 Art After School is an out of school program that partners with local youth service organizations and schools to provide free gallery and studio art experiences at the Toledo Museum of Art throughout the school year and summer months.
 Annually, Art After School provides more than 700 young people with interactive, educational, and hands-on out of school art experiences at TMA.

-The artwork displayed here showcases some of the studio processes explored with participating Art After School groups over the past year, including After School All-Stars of Ohio from Birmingham, Hawkins, and Walbridge schools, The Boys and Girls Club, The Friendly Center, Lucas County Juvenile Justice Center, Toledo School for the Arts, and The Urban Impact After School Klub.
+The artwork displayed here showcases some of the studio processes explored with participating Art After School groups over the past year, including Adelante, After School All-Stars of Ohio from Birmingham, Hawkins, and Walbridge schools, The Boys and Girls Club, East Toledo Family Center, Lucas County Juvenile Justice Center, Toledo School for the Arts, and The Urban Impact After School Klub.

 At the Toledo Museum of Art, art education is connected to everything we do.
 We design classes, programs, and interactive experiences for people of all ages to help them engage with great art and with each other.
 The hands-on activities and photographs in this hallway provide a sampling of the multi-sensory and multimodal learning experiences available to our visitors through special exhibitions, class and public programs, and tours.